br0ast/ACDH-2020/doc/report/documentation.md

 For **RQ3**, we matched each technique of the registry with all related articles.
 In particular, an article is associated with a technique when the technique appears among the article keywords.

-The datasets generated are available from [this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/data/res).
+The generated datasets are available from [this folder](https://github.com/br0ast/ACDH-2020/tree/master/src/data/res).

 <!---
 Check, are we going to create a single script (to be launched once a week) calling any other script?
 -->
 The script used to generate the enriched dataset is available [here](https://github.com/br0ast/ACDH-2020/tree/master/src/script).
-This script is ideally meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
+Ideally, this script is meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
 The last updated date and time will be displayed to ensure users are aware of the data freshness.

 ### Research outcome

 In order to show the new statistics for each DH course in the registry, we propose two different visualizations.

 For **RQ1** and **RQ2**, we realized a network graph where nodes represent institutions while edges represent collaborations between institutions (Figure 1).
-When selecting a DH course from the registry, users see a partial network graph featuring the node of the institution offering the course at the centre accompanied by all institutions with which there was at least one collaboration.
+When selecting a DH course from the registry, at the centre users see a partial network graph featuring the node of the institution offering the course, accompanied by all institutions with which at least one collaboration was established.
 The thicker the edge, the higher the number of collaborations between the two institutions.
 By clicking on a node, the number of articles affiliated to the institutions appears alongside with the list of clickable article DOIs.
 Similarly, by clicking on an edge, the number of co-authored articles appears alongside with the list of clickable article DOIs.

 <!---
 Figure 1
 -->

-For **RQ3**, we generated an histogram which allows a comparison between the techniques of two different DH courses (Figure 2).
+For **RQ3**, we generated a histogram which allows a comparison between the techniques of two different DH courses (Figure 2).
 Each bar of the histogram represents a technique taught in one of the courses selected.
 If a technique is taught in both courses, the bar is coloured in orange, whereas if the technique is taught only in one of the two courses the bar is either red (for one of the two courses) or blue (for the other).
 The higher the bar, the higher the number of published research that employs the technique.
 By clicking on a bar, the number of relevant articles appears alongside with the list of clickable article DOIs.

 <!---
 Figure 2